About Christmas Trees

-Whether you decide on a fir, a spruce or a pine, choosing a real Christmas Tree is definitely the right choice for the environment.
+Whether you decide on a fir or a spruce, choosing a real Christmas Tree is definitely the right choice for the environment.
 Nothing can replace the look, smell and feel of a real Christmas Tree, especially one that has been freshly cut at Christmas Tree Place, Berkhamsted.

 All our Christmas Trees are especially grown for its purpose.
 For every tree cut- for each tree we at Christmas Tree Place, Berkhamsted, plant at least one new tree, ensuring that all our production is sustainable.
 We currently have well over 100,000 Christmas Trees growing here in the Chilterns.

 Our plantations are on land that had previously been used for arable or equestrian use.
 The Christmas Trees provide much more cover for both mammals and birds than did the previous crops, whilst no broadleaf trees were removed to make way for our plantations.